 We cannot ignore the Oakwood School connection.
 Several of the first 16 students were Morning Star converts.
 Education was a priority.
 Edson White encouraged the young people to enroll at the Oakwood School.
 In fact, the Morning Star team started church schools in the Mississippi delta and throughout the South, and until this day, Oakwood College has supplied teachers for these schools.

-Very recently I attended a celebration of 110 years of continuous church school operation at the Ephesus Seventh-day Adventist Church in Birmingham, Alabama, which was founded by sons and daughters of slaves.
+THE MORNING STAR LEGACY Very recently I attended a celebration of iro years of continuous church school operation at the Ephesus Seventh-day Adventist Church in Birmingham, Alabama, which was founded by sons and daughters of slaves.
 What I found interesting is about nine people, representing five generations, were present for the celebration.
 They came from all parts of the United States.
 Their ancestors were Morning Star children.
 This family for more than a century has sent its sons and daughters to educational institutions that are indebted to the Morning Star for their very existence!

 There is yet another reason for my personal connection with the Morning Star.
 Here it is: If a hand sketch of the Morning Star published in the Gospel Herald is to be trusted, the boat’s emblem, a large metal star, was suspended between the smokestacks at the bow.
 The star is now a cherished possession of Oakwood College in Huntsville, Alabama.